szczynk/blog/content/introduction.md

   - About Me
 ---

 Hi, I'm **Szczynk** also called as **Bagus**, a final year student of physics degree specialized in material computational physics from State University of Jakarta.
-Currently working on bachelor thesis about the effect of external electric field on electrical and magnetic properties of NiBr<sub>2</sub> monolayer based density functional theory (DFT).
+Currently working on undergraduate thesis about the effect of external electric field on electrical and magnetic properties of NiBr<sub>2</sub> monolayer based density functional theory (DFT).
 Wish me pass and publish this year.

 I started a blog because I don't like to write but i need to write as a self-reflection note about what I have achieved, currently, and will achieve or experience and also share a little bit of my thoughts, stories, ideas, and rants.